SixCosti/spring-petclinic-automation/readme.md

 * ADMIN       -> UserController

 There is an existing user with the username `admin` and password `admin` that has access to all APIs.
- In order to add a new user, please use the following API:
+ In order to add a new user, please use the following API :
 ```
 POST /api/users
 {